 Tomatoes should be wiped with a clean cloth that has been dipped in sanitizer solution, or wiped with single-use paper towels.

 Step 4.
-Rinse product in fresh potable water
+Rinse products in fresh water if indicated by the label

 Step 5.
 Change water frequently

 Used wash water can be poured onto non-edible crops, grasses or shrubs if you don’t have a drain.
-Make sure to change water when it becomes dirty and when a new crop is added.
-After dumping old water, refill container with clean water, re-measure the sanitizer and test for concentration.
+Make sure to change the water when it becomes dirty and when a new crop is added.
+After dumping old water, refill the container with clean water, re-measure the sanitizer, and test for concentration.